office-deskjet/Kirby_SAO/README.md

 click the image > Object > transform > Scale to image size in mm top bar set x y to 0 0 copy image to Edge.Cuts Layers
+Ctrl-A twice, will double the dots on path,  Paths>cut paths Object > Fill and Stroke.
+No Fill, Stroke, 0.01mm delete "-diabled" from layer name